pronaypeddiraju/TimeAttackRacing/Documentation/DFS_Pronay_RevisedPlan_07April2020.md

 - Under each week's "Proposed plan" is an "Hours worked" section to be updated with actual time spent on task and the date for when it was done.
 - Each week has it's total hours planned listed along with space to list the total hours worked.

-## WEEK 11: DEBUG FEATURES AND CAR TOOL (This Week)

-### Plan Proposed:

-	-	[3]	Debug Features (NewTask ID: 1)
-		-	[1]	Display FPS and frame times on screen
-		-	[1.5] Display debug values for gear, speed, brake, handbrake and other car controller variables
-		-	[0.5] Hook events to DevConsole for checkpoint crossing, race completion, best time for all players and gear switch on car

-	-	[2]	Implement a car reset hotkey (NewTask ID: 2)
-		-	[1] Implement a hotkey to "translate car along world up then set to default orientation"
-		-	[1]	Test and debug (This involves quaternion math so I want to be extra sure)

-	-	[3] Implement Car Tool (NewTask ID: 3)
-		-	[2] Expose all car variables to ImGUI debug widget interface
-		-	[1] Setup data and interface required to send vehicle info to PhysXSystem

-### Hours Worked:

-	-	[ ] (04/00/2020) Debug Features (NewTask ID: 1)
-	-	[ ] (04/00/2020) Implement a car reset hotkey (NewTask ID: 2)
-	-	[ ] (04/00/2020) Implement Car Tool (NewTask ID: 3)

-Total Hours Planned: 8 Hours
-Total Hours Worked: X Hours

 ## WEEK 12: GAME LOOP COMPLETION AND CAR TUNING

 ### Plan Proposed:

-	-	[3]	Create a tune system(NewTask ID: 4)
-		-	[1]	Create a tune class/struct to store tunes.
-Allow for saving car tunes to select between (hotkey to change tune if possible)
-		- 	[1] Refactor Game logic to use tune objects before creating car (refactor vehicle creation logic)
-		-	[1] Test and Debug tune logic

 	-	[4]	Create a Simple Menu  (NewTask ID: 5)
 		-	[2] Implement widget system from RTS to have "Play", "Tune Car", "Quit" functionality